varnish/Varnish-Book/varnish_book.rst

       :header-rows: 1
       :file: tables/timers.csv

+..
+TODO for the author: verify what means hiccoughs, and "web page generation" in the table.

 .. container:: handout

         The timeout-parameters are generally set to pretty good defaults, but you might have to adjust them for unusual applications.